 9. Krishna Janmashtami

-Interestingly, one of the funniest and joyous parts of Krishna Janmashtami is to see small children dress up like Lord Krishna on the day.
-There are "Jhankis" organized in temples during the day which presents a picturization of Lord Krishna's life story.
+Interestingly, one of the funniest and joyous parts of Krishna Janmashtami is to see small children dress up like Lord Krishna on this auspicious day.
+There are "Jhankis" organized in temples during the day which present a picturization of Lord Krishna's life story.
 So, what's the delay?
 Plan your visit to India around the time of Krishna Janmashtami and witness an amazing spectacle yourself.

-Where It Is Celebrated - Krishna Janmashtami is a festival that is celebrated in the Hindu community all over the world but the most popular places include Mathura and Vrindavan.
+Where it is Celebrated - Krishna Janmashtami is another major a festival celebrated during August month in the Hindu community all over the world, but the most popular places include Mathura and Vrindavan.

 Suggested Read: Places to Visit in Vrindavan: Where Legends of Lord Krishna Come Alive with His Melodious Flute